itzg/docker-mc-proxy/README.md

 ## Interacting with the server

-[RCON](http://wiki.vg/RCON) is enabled by default, so you can `exec` into the container to access the Minecraft server console:
+[RCON](http://wiki.vg/RCON) is enabled by default, so you can `exec` into the container to access the Bungeecord server console:

 ```
 docker exec -i mc rcon-cli